 What is your refund policy for the intensive program?

 If a student chooses to cancel their confirmed registration in the Intensive Program a 100% refund will be offered during the first week of classes.
 After the first week of class, a refund is not available.
 Refunds and Credit may be applied at the discretion of the Director of Continuing Studies and Assistant Director of Continuing Studies.
-It is the policy of the New York Academy of Art that all students be 18 years of age or older.

 If you need additional help please reach out to us!
 Contact us in the Continuing Studies department by email (firstname.lastname@example.org) or phone (212-966-0300 ext.
 3).
 We are available Monday-Friday, 9:30 am-5:30 pm Eastern Time (US) excluding most holidays.
 Please contact us for help and we will respond as quickly as possible.